Domaine Joseph Voillot, Côte de Beaune

 Jean-Pierre has also shied more and more away from new oak, moving from around 30% new barrels for the premier crus to today using 10-20%.
 He lowered the sulfur additions.
 He experimented with filtration systems, and for several vintages bottled the premier crus without filtration.
 Eventually, he settled on one very light filtration at the mis, if necessary, because for him this gave the wine just that extra little touch of lift and purity.
 No fining for the reds; a light fining of the whites.

-He's an old soul, Jean-Pierre, one quite committed and modest.
+He’s an old soul, Jean-Pierre, one quite committed and modest.
 Elegant in argument and clear in vision, he has no truck with tra-la-la.
-He cares deeply about Burgundy's traditions and the structure of the family domaine, and the cultural and artistic diversity that such things inspire (which is why this deeply pragmatic man won't go for strict organics in what is a wet, northern climate: the first rule is to have a harvest to survive; everything else flows from that).
+He cares deeply about Burgundy’s traditions and the structure of the family domain, and the cultural and artistic diversity that such things inspire.
+This goes a long ways toward explaining why this deeply pragmatic man won’t go for strict organics in what is a wet, northern climate.
+The first rule of a domain is to have a harvest—everything else flows from that imperative.

 He is, as Neal Martin has written, the proverbial winemakers’ winemaker, known above all for purity of fruit, finesse, and clear expressions of terroir.

-Today the domaine farms parcels spread across Volnay and Pommard (plus a piece in Beaune's 1er cru Coucherias, which is partially declassified into the Bourgogne).
+Today the domain farms parcels spread across Volnay and Pommard (plus a piece in Beaune’s 1er cru Coucherias, which is partially declassified into the Bourgogne).
 All of the Villages parcels are farmed the same, and all of the premier cru parcels are treated the same; ditto for how these wines are treated in the cellar.
-The differences come from the sites.
+The differences in aromatics and flavor come from the sites.